2008 New York Giants season: Week 3: vs. Cincinnati Bengals

 Coming off their road win over the Rams, the Giants went home for a Week 3 interconference duel with the Cincinnati Bengals.
-In the first quarter, the G-Men trailed early as Bengals kicker Shayne Graham kicked a 22-yard field goal.
-In the second quarter, New York responded with RB Brandon Jacobs getting a 1-yard TD run.
-Cincinnati replied with RB Chris Perry getting a 25-yard TD run, yet the Giants managed to tie the game with kicker John Carney getting a 24-yard field goal.
+In the first quarter, the Giants trailed early as Bengals kicker Shayne Graham kicked a 22-yard field goal.
+In the second quarter, New York responded with running back Brandon Jacobs getting a 1-yard touchdown run.
+Cincinnati replied with running back Chris Perry getting a 25-yard touchdown run, yet the Giants managed to tie the game with kicker John Carney getting a 24-yard field goal.
 The Bengals ended the first half with Graham's 30-yard field goal.

 In the third quarter, Big Blue responded with Carney's 46-yard field goal.
 In the fourth quarter, the Giants took the lead with Carney kicking a 26-yard field goal.
-Cincinnati took the lead again with QB Carson Palmer completing a 17-yard TD pass to WR T.J.
+Cincinnati took the lead again with quarterback Carson Palmer completing a 17-yard touchdown pass to wide receiver T.J.
 Houshmandzadeh.
-New York reclaimed the lead with QB Eli Manning completing a 4-yard TD pass to TE Kevin Boss on 3rd and Goal, yet the Bengals tied the game with Graham's 21-yard field goal as time expired.
+New York reclaimed the lead with quarterback Eli Manning completing a 4-yard touchdown pass to tight end Kevin Boss on 3rd and goal, yet the Bengals tied the game with Graham's 21-yard field goal as time expired.
 In overtime, after exchanging punts, Manning led the Giants on a 6 play, 66-yard game winning drive, with Carney kicking a 22-yard field goal.

 With the win, the Giants entered the bye week at 3–0.